-These approaches not only help in reducing costs and stress but also promote a spirit of cooperation, allowing parties to reach amicable agreements that reflect the best interests of all involved, especially children.
+Mediation may help in reducing costs and stress and it can also promote a spirit of cooperation, allowing parties to reach amicable agreements that reflect the best interests of all involved, especially children.

 • Cost-effective: generally, mediation is less expensive than going to court.

-• Faster resolution: mediation can resolve disputes more quickly than the traditional court process.
+• Faster resolution: mediation can resolve disputes faster than the traditional court process.

 • Confidential: unlike court proceedings, mediation is private and confidential.